timofeysie/rainbow-connection/README.md

 Also, we need to run ```$ npm start``` to develop the client, then stop that and run ```$node dev-server.js``` to test the app.
 This is not ideal.

+See above for how to handle dev mode.

 ## Using Webpack with Angular 2